nat-ventura/storj-sdk/README.md

 + Ruby ( this is temporary )
 + jq ( `apt-get install jq` or `brew install jq` )

-### SDK Script (./sdk)
-The sdk script in the root directory of this project is a work in progress and is not ready for use.

 ### Check out the Repo
 To check out the repository, you'll need to add the `recursive` flag so that all of the services contained within the SDK get populated.